Polytype-Dependent Upconversion Photoluminescence in 3R-MoS2: Results and Discussion

 Our trilayer device (\SI{90}{nm}-thick SiO$_2$/Si substrate) contains all three polytypes within a single contiguous flake, enabling a direct comparison under identical dielectric and excitation conditions.
 All UPL measurements in this work are performed at \SI{4}{K} under continuous-wave \SI{532}{nm} excitation.
 A conventional optical microscope image (Figure~\ref{figure1}b) allows us to determine the layer number but offers no contrast between different stacking configurations.
 In contrast, the Kelvin probe force microscopy (KPFM) map (Figure~\ref{figure1}c) resolves three surface-potential levels: two domains with opposite polarization contrast, ABC and CBA, and a third neutral level corresponding to the Bernal-3R family, either ABA or BAB, which cannot be distinguished.

-To resolve the two Bernal-3R stackings, we perform a raster scan of the photoluminescence intensity across the same region (Figure~\ref{figure1}d).
-The photoluminescence map effectively splits the KPFM-degenerate Bernal domain into two subdomains, allowing us to distinguish ABA from BAB.
-As shown in the representative spectra in Figure~\ref{figure1}e, the two domains exhibit a measurable shift and splitting in the bright A-exciton resonance.
-This provides a further demonstration of the mechanism recently identified by Liang \textit{et al.}, where the distinct dielectric environments of the substituent layers in ABA versus BAB stacking lift the excitonic degeneracy~\cite{liang_resolving_2025}.
-Crucially, however, we identify that the UPL response provides another pronounced distinction between these two configurations.
-While the dark excitons (Figure~\ref{figure1}e, left inset), associated with $Q-\Gamma/K-\Gamma$ transitions, show a uniform response, the UPL band (Figure~\ref{figure1}e, right inset) reveals a dramatic difference in emission efficiency between the two neutral polytypes.
+To resolve the two Bernal-3R stackings, we perform a raster scan of the photoluminescence intensity across the same region (representative spectra in Figure ~\ref{figure1}e).
+The photoluminescence map effectively splits the KPFM-degenerate Bernal domains into two subdomains denoted ND1 and ND2, which exhibit markedly different upconversion efficiencies (intergration over the UPL regime in Figure~\ref{figure1}d).
+While the momentum-dark excitons, associated with $Q-\Gamma/K-\Gamma$ transitions, show a uniform response between ND1 and ND2 in (Figure ~\ref{figure1}e, left inset), the UPL emission is strongly suppressed in ND1 (Figure ~\ref{figure1}e, right inset).
+The bright A-exciton also exhibits a subtle but systematic difference between the two domains.
+At this stage, we use ND1 and ND2 only as experimental labels.
+Their assignment to ABA and BAB is developed in the following section using the layer-projected EEA model, and the A-exciton lineshapes are subsequently examined as a separate spectroscopic consistency check following the mechanism recently identified by Liang \textit{et al. ~\cite{liang_resolving_2025}}.
 This discrepancy, where the upconverted signal varies despite a constant dark-exciton reservoir, strongly implies that the polytype dependence originates from the nonlinear resonant characteristics of the EEA process \cite{Chen2025NatCommun}.
 In the following subsection, we interpret these trends in terms of dark-exciton annihilation and the layer-resolved $\Gamma$-conduction manifold, establishing UPL as a sensitive, high-contrast probe for distinguishing these otherwise degenerate ferroelectric states.